 A further point that emerges is that Jesus spends time alone in prayer.
 Now there's a model for our own spiritual growth and well-being.
 If the one who was One with God needed a quiet time/place to listen for what God had to say, then surely we need it at least as much if not more!
 Communal prayer, as we gather for worship, is right and good and pleasing to God, but there is also a need for us to find that quiet space where we are alone with God, listening for the "still, small voice."
-The disciples don't seem to have caught on yet, for they are not yet willing to interrupt a popular tour with retreat and prayer.
-They looked for him (the text literally states it as, "chased him down" - the image of kids calling, "Mom...", "Mom!" comes to mind) when they couldn't find him and whined incredulously, "everyone is searching for you!" (again, the voice of the four-year-old comes through, "we couldn't find you!")
+The disciples seem to have missed that message, for they are not yet willing to interrupt a popular tour with retreat and prayer.
+They looked for him (the text literally states it as, "they chased him down" - the image of kids calling, "Mom...", "Mom!" comes to mind) when they couldn't find him and whined incredulously, "everyone is searching for you!" (again, the voice of the four-year-old comes through, "we couldn't find you!")

 Jesus' response to them provides yet another insight into his understanding of his role, to minister to those who have not yet heard rather than to return to the applause of former ministries.
-"Let's move on to other towns ...", he tells them, jostling them out of their comfort zone and heralding the task that lay before him and them, proclaiming the message.
+"Let's move on to other towns ..." he tells them, jostling them out of their comfort zone and heralding the task that lay before him and them, proclaiming the message.
 What lessons the church could learn from that one understanding.
-Instead of longing for the "glory days", the "good old days" of self-serving and self-stroking, the church being called to experiment with new and challenging ministries - what a radical gospel message!
-"You mean the church isn't about us?!" - now there's a message that on the one hand could get a minister into a whole lot of trouble but on the other hand could help the church to blossom and grow!
+Instead of longing for the "glory days", the "good old days" of self-serving and self-stroking, imagine the church being called to experiment with new and challenging ministries - what a radical gospel message!
+"You mean the church isn't about us?!" - now there's a message that is often missed.
+As I am often wont to say, the first question a congregation needs to ask itself is "does the congregation exist to serve its members, or are the members there to serve Christ in the community?"

-Finally, there's the somewhat confusing issue of "not permitting the demons to speak, because they knew him."
+Finally, in this brief little text there is that somewhat confusing issue of "not permitting the demons to speak, because they knew him."
 Jesus, especially in Mark's gospel, often sought to silence those who would publicize his name and his deeds.
 He imposed this silence on demons, on those whom he healed, and even on his disciples.
-The confusion clears as we remember that for Mark the confession of Jesus that is complete and acceptable is at the cross (15:39).
-The confession of only one person who takes up the cross to follow Jesus in loving service means more than the compliments of one thousand pushing and shoving in Galilee.
+The confusion clears as we remember that for Mark the only confession of Jesus that is complete and acceptable is at the cross (15:39).
+Mark's message is fairly clear - the confession of one person who takes up the cross to follow Jesus in loving service means more than the compliments of one thousand pushing and shoving in Galilee.